 Never run before?
 A NAIT instructor will get you moving

-With the gyms closed, there has never been a better time to try running.
+With the gyms still operating under restrictions, there has never been a better time to try running.
 What better place to work out, after all, than in the sunshine and fresh air of the great outdoors?

 Location is just one of the benefits of running.
 Working up to a manageable distance of five kilometres is also a good step toward more summer fun, says Personal Fitness Trainer instructor Dr. Tim Just.